OUR APPROACH

 — Cllr Adam Grist, East Lindsey District Council

-— Alison Clancy, Principal at St Helens Stagecoach Performing Arts
+— Alison Clancy, St Helens Stagecoach Performing Arts

-At Place for Youth, we believe the best outcomes for young people happen when communities come together.
-That’s why we work in partnership with a wide range of local organisations to deliver youth-focused placemaking activity as part of our events.
+At Place for Youth, we believe the best outcomes for young people happen when communities work together.
+That’s why we work with a wide range of local organisations to deliver impactful youth-focused placemaking activity.

 Every place is unique, so the partners we collaborate with vary, but often include youth support services, local schools, colleges and sixth forms, charities, community groups, and performance groups.

-Our model is cited as best practice for revitalising high streets, with The Teenage Market referenced within the recent House of Lords’ High Streets: Life Beyond Retail report as a way to create inclusive and accessible spaces that nurtures youth entrepreneurship.
+Our work is cited as best practice for revitalising high streets, with it referenced within the House of Lords’ High Streets: Life Beyond Retail report as a way to create inclusive and accessible spaces that nurture youth entrepreneurship.

-Researchers from the Institute of Place Management at Manchester Metropolitan University also examined our work within their report High Street UK 2030 and found it breaks down barriers for young entrepreneurs, generates social value and confidence, and drives placemaking through music, craft and live performance.
+Researchers from the Institute of Place Management also examined our work within their report High Street UK 2030 and found it breaks down barriers for young entrepreneurs, generates social value and confidence, and drives placemaking through music, craft and live performance.

-The commitment to creating a platform where young people can express themselves, develop skills and engage with their communities is truly commendable.
+“Creating a platform where young people can express themselves, develop skills and engage with their communities is truly commendable.”

 — Stephanie Peacock MP, Minister for Youth